ceph/ceph/doc/install/upgrading-ceph.rst

  Upgrading Ceph
 ================

 Each release of Ceph may have additional steps.
-Refer to the release-specific sections in this document and the `release notes`_ document to identify release-specific procedures for your cluster before using the upgrade procedures.
+Refer to the `release notes document of your release`_ to identify release-specific procedures for your cluster before using the upgrade procedures.

 Summary